-- Partner with health care leaders and law enforcement to better coordinate mental health services for those on the streets.
+- Partner with nonprofit health care providers and city agencies to better coordinate mental health services for our unsheltered community.

 - Work with the County of San Diego and our City to eliminate red tape on State funding to fight homelessness so that we can put our state funding to work.